hincz-lab/TDP_43_Phase_Separation/README.md

   - Output:
     The output is a single .gsd file, containing the position and identifier for each amino acid sitting in the simulation box for all time steps of the input simulation, as well as all additional timesteps completed from the continued simulation.

+  This code was last run without errors with the following library versions:

+  Python 3.9.6
+  GCC 11.2.0
+  Pandas 1.3.4
+  Numpy 1.21.3
+  Hoomd-Blue 2.9.7
+  Azplugins 0.12.0
+  GSD 2.7.0

 * [TDP 43 LCD Constant_Hydrophobics_Simulation Base](/Analysis/TDP_43_LCD_Constant_Hydrophobics_Simulation_Base/)